FederatedAI/FATE/doc/api/session_api.md

 stop()
 ```

-stop session, clean all tables associated with this session.
+Stops session, clean all tables associated with this session.

 **Parameters:**